Search

 There is also the new Multigenerational Home Renovation Tax Credit, which is equal to 15% of eligible expenses (up to $50,000) for a “qualifying renovation”.
 This is a home renovation that creates a secondary dwelling space for either a senior or a person with a disability to live with a relative.

-Finally, the tax-free capital gains exemption for your personal residence is coming under increasing scrutiny as government looks for a new revenue source.
 The Trudeau Government has a West coast academic think tank working on ways to tax or extract revenue from the existing gains in your home.
 Currently, Canadians must report the sale of a principal residence, even if no taxes are payable, as a first step on a future path to possible taxation.

 In an effort to “reduce speculative demand in the marketplace and help cool excessive price growth” a new anti-flipping rule came into effect January 1, 2023.
 The anti-flipping rule means that if any home is sold – before it is owned for more than 12 months (with certain exceptions) – any applicable capital gains will be 100% taxable as business income.